 A poison can be swallowed, breathed in, absorbed through the skin or injected.

-Some poisons cause an all over reaction: and can result in seizures, blurred vision, acute anaphylaxis and can be fatal – be cautious and always get the child quickly seen by a medical professional.
+Some poisons cause an all over reaction.
+They can result in seizures, blurred vision, acute anaphylaxis and can be fatal.
+Be cautious and always get the child quickly seen by a medical professional.

 If you suspect that a child has taken a harmful substance.
 Call an ambulance and explain clearly what has happened.
 They will advise you what to do.